bcgov/gcpe-hub/README.md

 4. SQL Server Management Studio, double-click and use defaults
 5. Web Essentials and TypeScript (if applicable) extensions, just double-click.
+6. Node.js, follow installation instuctions.
+If using the Windows Installer, double-click and accept defaults.
+Ensure node is in the path.
+7. Install bower and gulp globally, from a command prompt:

+   `npm install -g bower`

+   `npm install -g gulp`

+8. Ensure MSBUILD is on your PATH, if it is not already there (Community Edition does not add VS tools to PATH).

+    `set PATH=%PATH%;C:\Program Files (x86)\Microsoft Visual Studio\2017\Community\MSBuild\15.0\bin;`

 #### SQL Server Configuration
 By default, the local SQL Server accepts only Windows Authorization, we need to allow for SQL Server Authorization.